CSE237SP2021/project-musiclibrary/README.md

 How to use the program:

+1. Use an IDE you are familiar with,
+OR
+2. Open the command line / terminal
+3. Navigate to the directory this README is in
+4. Enter "./run.sh" (without quotations) in the terminal and hit enter

+### Iteration 2
+Completed User Stories:
+1. User can delete songs and playlists throughout the program.
+2. User can add or delete multiple songs and one time.
+3. User can favorite a song.
+4. User can choose to play the next song or go back to the main menu after it is done playing.

+User stories for the next iteration:
+1. User can play the 'favorite' songs playlist
+2. User can choose a song to start from when playing a playlist
+3. User can edit songs
+4. User can have empty playlists
+5. User's bad input is tolerated, sanitized or re-prompted in a more rigorous way
+6. Any suggestions from feedback

+Does everything Work?

+How to use the program:
 0. Use an IDE you are familiar with,
 OR
 1. Open the command line / terminal